FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 - Remember that rewarding good behavior is a powerful training tool, as is consistency.

-Now, if the puppy is tired or overly excited, she may not respond in the way you hope.
+Now, if the biting puppy is tired or overly excited, she may not respond in the way you hope.
 In fact, she may think you are her own personal squeaky toy and ramp up the biting.
 If this occurs, stop the playtime by averting your gaze and removing all of your attention for 30 seconds.
 If the nipping continues, remove yourself calmly from the situation by going into a different room while closing the door behind you.
 In this way, you are teaching that biting equals the end of fun.
+This is an effective way to teach a puppy not to bite.

 Professional Dog Trainer Tips – What NOT To Do

 Keep in mind that every dog is unique, and you need to adjust training techniques to the individual.
-Likewise, behavioral modification does not happen overnight.
-However, dog trainers have come up with several tips and tricks to help.
+Likewise, the behavioral modification does not happen overnight.
+However, dog trainers have come up with several tips and tricks to help with puppy bite inhibition.

 First, let’s go over what the pros say about how not to train your dog.
 While you may have heard that these are tried and true methods, you should not use the following, as they produce adverse experiences: